gandhis1/mbs-analytics/README.md

 #### Technology:

 Code is developed using standard C++ and STL libraries.
-The front-end CLI is developed in C# on .NET Core 2.2.
+The front-end CLI is developed in C# on .NET Core 3.0.
 All code should be largely cross-platform, but non-Windows and non-Linux environments have not been tested.

 #### Quick Start:

-- Clone and/or fork the repository, `cd` to the project root
+- Clone and/or fork the repository, `cd` to `./src/engine`
 - `make` to build the C++ library
 - `cd ./src/frontend`
 - `dotnet run`

+#### Testing:

+- `cd` to `./test/engine`
+- `make` to build the test application
+- `../../bin/test_mbs_analytics` to run the unit tests

 #### Features: